SenhorOver/SenhorOver.github.io/product-preview-card-component-main/README.md

 ### What I learned

-- This project was my first project in this website, but I didn't learned nothing new, I need to do more difficult and bigger projects
+- The picture tag, it's a really important tag for this design

 ### Continued development

 - I tried to do a responsive layout for this design, but I don't know yet a good pratice for it, I did what I know, with my current knowledge, but I think I still need to do way more projects, and bigger projects to train my code for responsive designs
 - When I was coding, I didn't used the relative unit 'em', but I remember that would be good to use, because I needed to change only the font-size of body, instead of changing every font-size, but I could add this unit in line-height too, but I forgot

 ### Useful resources